 Note: Where a parent is entitled to Working Tax Credit during the four-week period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to free school meals.

-If you are receiving one of these benefits either contact the Headteacher to obtain an application form or call 0344 800 8020 for further advice.
+If you are receiving one of these benefits either contact the school officer to obtain an application form or call 0344 800 8020 for further advice.

 You can also print a copy of the free school meals application form here.